min2ha/ukwa-site/content/target/55939/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Exiting the EU with certainty

 Press release on the publication of the European Union Withdrawal Bill, which is designed to ensure that the UK exits the EU with maximum certainty, continuity and control.